 Avram B. Segall practices law in Clifton, New Jersey concentrating in the areas of real estate, family law and litigation.

 He has been involved in curriculum development and formerly taught “Legal Writing”, “Law and Litigation”, and “Real Estate” in MSU’s American Bar Association Approved paralegal program.
-He teaches “Advocacy and Persuasion” and coached both the Montclair State University and Clifton High School New Jersey State Bar Association Mock Trial Competition Teams with the former taking the 1995 state championship.
+He teaches “Advocacy and Persuasion” and coached both the Montclair State University and Clifton High School New Jersey State Bar Association (NJSBA) Mock Trial Competition teams with the Montclair team taking the 1995 NJSBA state championship.

 A former member of American Association for Paralegal Education’s (AAfPE) Board of Directors, he has also served as the Chairperson of the New Jersey State Bar Association’s Paralegal Committee and was a member of the New Jersey Supreme Court Standing Committee on Paralegal Education and Regulation where he chaired its Subcommittee on Paralegal/Attorney Ethics.

 He is the co-author of Civil Litigation Fundamentals (New Jersey Institute for Continuing Legal Education 2002 and Second Edition, 2006), has published several articles and presented nationally on the subjects of real estate, teaching and ethics.

 From 2005 - 2014 he served on the Board of Directors of the University of Wisconsin- Superior Foundation, Inc. In 2016 he was intvited to rejoin the Foundation Board and is presently serving as Vice-Chairman of its Governance Committee.